DominicDiMarcello/JavaTutorial/readme.md

 ### Start my entering a few different things
 - `Principal` The desired loan amount
 - `Annual Interest Rate` Desired interest rate amount
-- `Period (Years)` How long the mortage will be paid over a period of time
+- `Period (Years)` How long the mortgage will be paid over a period of time